loisstetson/CryptoClustering/README.md

 # CryptoClustering

-Here is an overview of the steps I took to compelte this challenge:
+Here is an overview of the steps I took to complete this challenge:

 The data preparation stage entailed normalizing the data using StandardScaler from scikit-learn.
 A new DataFrame with the normalized data was created, preserving the "coin_id" index from the original data.